merttoptas/advent-of-code-kotlin/README.md

 [^aoc]:
-    [Advent of Code][aoc] – An annual event of Christmas-oriented programming challenges started December 2015.
+    [Advent of Code][aoc] – an annual event in December since 2015.
-    Every year since then, beginning on the first day of December, a programming puzzle is published every day for twenty-four days.
+    Every year since then, with the first day of December, a programming puzzles contest is published every day for twenty-four days.
-    You can solve the puzzle and provide an answer using the language of your choice.
+    A set of Christmas-oriented challenges provide any input you have to use to answer using the language of your choice.

 [aoc]: https://adventofcode.com
 [docs]: https://kotlinlang.org/docs/home.html